-How Can You Continue To Use Bought-In Mailing Lists and Cold Email To Generate Sales?
+How You Can Use Bought-In Mailing Lists and Email Lists To Generate Sales

 GDPR Allows Six Lawful Bases For Processing Personal Data.
 Consent is one of the six, but Legitimate Interests is a more suitable reason for B2B sales and marketing.

-Legitimate Interests is one of the six lawful bases for processing personal data under the GDPR (General Data Protection Regulation).
+Legitimate Interests is one of the six lawful bases for processing personal data under GDPR (General Data Protection Regulation).
 You must have a lawful basis in order to process personal data in line with the ‘lawfulness, fairness and transparency’ principle.
+By holding a file of email addresses with names, you are ‘processing personal data’.

 Latest guidance from the Information Commissioner says that legitimate interests may be the most appropriate basis when: